My Brother's Keeper (film): Plot

 The escape location has been chosen by Martin for its proximity to a garage run by his mistress Nora Lawrence (Jane Hylton), who provides the pair with overnight shelter.
 The following day Martin and Stannard take refuge in a derelict isolated cottage.
-While trying to file their handcuffs apart they are surprised by a hunting man with a gun.
-A struggle ensues, during which Martin strikes and kills the man.
-Shortly thereafter they manage to separate the handcuffs and Martin abandons Stannard, going on the run alone while Stannard gives himself up and is promptly charged with murder.
+While trying to file their handcuffs apart they are surprised by a man hunting with a shotgun.
+Martin strikes the man on the head, killing him.
+Shortly thereafter they manage to separate the handcuffs and Martin abandons Stannard, going on the run alone.
+Stannard gives himself up and is promptly charged with murder.

 Martin manages to contact his wife in London, asking if she can find a way to get money to him.
-She arranges to travel in a taxi driven by a friend of hers to the locality where he is hiding and to leave clothes and money for him at the barber's shop.
+She arranges to travel in a taxi driven by a friend of hers to where he is hiding and to leave clothes and money for him at a barber's shop.
 Just as she arrives, the police have tracked Martin down and have him cornered, halting her progress.
-Rather than give himself up, Martin makes a final doomed attempt to escape through a warning-signed minefield, watched by police, reporters, his wife and mistress and a crowd of sensation-seeking gawkers.
+Rather than give himself up, Martin makes a final doomed attempt to escape through a warning-signed minefield, watched by police, reporters, his wife, mistress and a crowd of sensation-seeking gawkers.